lmrodriguezr/enveomics/enveomics.R/README.md

 [Recruitment plots working document](https://github.com/lmrodriguezr/enveomics/blob/master/Docs/recplot2.md).

 ## Changelog
+* 1.7.0: Uniformized output for `enve.recplot2.extractWindows` and
+  `enve.recplot2.coordinates` to ease automation.
+Thanks to Tomeu Viver and Roth Conrad for troubleshooting.
 * 1.6.0: Speed up in recplot2 with proper structure manipulation (by: Kenji Gerhardt).
 Also, default value for `id.breaks` was changed from 300 to 60.